JS - OOPs

 Iterating over properties

-We’re done with our edits.
-Let’s print out the player’s info :
+We are finished with our edits.
+Let’s print out the player’s information :

 function Player(parameters)